All patients are actor portrayals.

 See what STRENSIQ has built

-If we can increase awareness and reduce misdiagnosis of hypophosphatasia, we can make a big difference.
+If we can increase awareness and reduce misdiagnosis of hypophosphatasia,

 Lynn Kohlmeier, MD, Adult Endocrinologist